LunaThePotato/quartz/content/Homebrew Weapons/Jester's Requiem.md

 -# *Can be used Once per Short Rest*

 {**The Gambler's Stride**} - When you take the Attack action, you make two weapon attacks.
-You may delay your second attack to unleash a Bonus Action Art first.
+You may :WeaponArts_art_cancel: **delay** your second attack to unleash a Bonus Action Art first.
-- If your delayed attack still lands, you regain half the spent charge and can **optionally** make another melee attack with your critical threshold lowered by 1
+- If your :WeaponArts_art_cancel: **Delayed** attack still lands, you regain half the spent charge and can **optionally** make another melee attack with your critical threshold lowered by 1
-- On your 4th strike and beyond, your AC is reduced by 1 per strike (*Till the End of your Turn*).
+- On your 4th strike and beyond, your AC is reduced by 1 per strike (*Till the Start of Your next Turn*).

 -# (***Requirement***: *Finesse Property Weapon*)